 For about 3 years after this discovery eczema was no longer a daily problem for me.
 I would have small patches from time to time; when I was particularly stressed, overheated or when someone told me it was tofu in my salad and it was actually feta.
 Otherwise, problem solved…

-Three years ago I met my sweet, goofy boyfriend Riley.
-I think we all say we’re allergic to our boyfriends from time to time, but I get to say that on a daily basis and I’m being completely literal not just making a passive aggressive comment about him not doing the dishes.
+Three years ago I met my then boyfriend Riley.
+I think we all say we’re allergic to our boyfriends from time to time, but I got to say that on a daily basis.
 When we started dating I got a completely new kind of eczema, all over my forearms, upper arms, shoulders and eye lids.
 In the two decades of my relationship with eczema we’d never gotten there.
-Over the three years Riley and I have been together we’ve spent a lot of times apart in other cities.
+Over the three years Riley and I were together we spent a lot of times apart in other cities.
 Just like clock work the Eczema would be raging whilst we were together and would completely disappear as soon as we would part.
 We now live together in LA, so me and my eczema have become pretty reliable friends.
 I often think about my Eczema in two additions, the first had such a nice ending there had to be a sequel.
 The sequel I’m still currently writing.

 With two very different experiences having and treating Eczema, I’ve learnt a lot about skincare products, and alternate healing methods.
 I reached out to you all and asked what you wanted to know, and below you can find my answers.